dejanstrbac/mizu/README.md

 ### Message Flow

 1.  **SMTP Reception**: Accept connection and check against connection and rate limits.
-2.  **Security Validation**: Perform rDNS, DNSBL, SPF, and DMARC checks.
+2.  **Security Validation**: Perform rDNS, DNSBL, SPF, DKIM, DMARC, and ARC checks.
 3.  **Content Validation**: Validate headers, size, and check for duplicates.
 4.  **Synchronous Delivery**: Send the message to the destination via HTTP POST, with retries.
 5.  **SMTP Response**: Respond with `250 OK` only if the HTTP delivery was successful.